weegeecool/sm64-port/README.md

 ### Windows (MSYS2)

-WSL is the preferred route, but you can also use MSYS2 to compile.
+WSL is the preferred route, but you can also use MSYS2 (MINGW64) to compile.

+For each instruction copy and paste the contents into the **MING64** console.

 **Get MSYS2:**

 Navigate to https://www.msys2.org/ and download the installer.

-**Install and Run MSYS2:**
+**Install and Run MINGW64:**

 ```
-Next, Next, Next, Finish (keep the box checked to run now).
+Next, Next, Next, Finish (keep the box checked to "Run MSYS 64bit now").
 ```

 **Add keyserver for package validation:**